-August is here at last, the time of year where we can enjoy the garden, it is on show the most and where we see all of the past year's hard work pay off, blooming into a mass of lush colour, scent and fruit.
+August is here at last, the time of year where we can enjoy the garden.
+It is on show the most and where we see all of the past year's hard work pay off, blooming into a mass of lush colour, scent and fruit.

-Dead Heading: as you walk around your garden, why not take off those dead heads whilst you are there, this will ensure maximum colour and scent production from your plants.
+As you walk around your garden, why not take off those dead heads whilst you are there, this will ensure maximum colour and scent production from your plants.

-Take Cuttings; take cuttings from those herbs, shrubs, tender perenials and bedding plants in the garden that you love and grow your own, if you have never done this before try it out on something like mint and see just how easy it is.
+Take cuttings from those herbs, shrubs, tender perenials and bedding plants in the garden that you love and grow your own, if you have never done this before try it out on something like mint and see just how easy it is.
 Then you will be propagating everything and anything!

-Strawberry's; lift and pot up strawberry runners.
+Lift and pot up strawberry runners.

-Sow Seeds; you can be sowing things such as swedes, spring cabbages, beetroot for leaves, radishes, coriander and winter lettuces.
+You can be sowing things such as swedes, spring cabbages, beetroot for leaves, radishes, coriander and winter lettuces.

-Lavender; prune your lavender to keep it in shape, take cuttings by pulling off side shoots and potting in gritty compost.
+Prune your lavender to keep it in shape, take cuttings by pulling off side shoots and potting in gritty compost.
 New lavender plants produced by your own fair hands!

-Wall Flowers; pinch out the tips to help make them bushier.
+Pinch out the tips to help make them bushier.

-Bulbs; choose your spring bulbs for borders, lawns and containers and order ready to plant in the Autumn.
+Choose your spring bulbs for borders, lawns and containers and order ready to plant in the Autumn.